miloradrajic/kopa-payment/README.txt

 == Changelog ==

+= 1.1.15 =
+* Updated option for choosing posting endpoint to be regular redirect or via REST api, and moved updating order status functions to bank data posting event.

 = 1.1.14 =
 * Updated execution for custom_kopa_payment_endpoint to hook wp_loaded and set priority to 999.
 Bugfix for permalink plugins that overwrote this custom endpoint.